Esukhia/teachingtibetan.com/docs/reception/reading_info_argument.md

 <!-- div:right-panel -->

-> Can follow many films in which visuals and action carry much of the storyline, and which are delivered clearly in straightforward language.
+> Can recognise significant points in straightforward news articles on familiar subjects.
+Can understand most factual information that they are likely to come across on familiar subjects of interest, provided they have sufficient time for rereading.
-Can catch the main points in TV programmes on familiar topics when the delivery is relatively slow and clear.
+Can understand the main points in descriptive notes such as those on museum exhibits and explanatory boards in exhibitions.